bluerobotics/ardusub-gitbook/introduction/required-software/ardusub-autopilot-firmware.md

 ## What Version is Installed?

-To find out what firmware version is installed on your autopilot, navigate to the Summary tab of the Vehicle Setup page.
+To find out what firmware version is installed on your autopilot, navigate to the _Vehicle Setup_ view and then the _Summary_ tab.
 The firmware version will be listed under the Frame section.

 <img src="/images/introduction/software/software-ardusub-version.png" class="img-responsive img-center" style="max-height:600px;">